 Serverless monitoring is a key element in ensuring application reliability and security.
 A good monitoring system alerts you about errors in serverless applications before they ever affect your customers, allowing you to quickly issue fixes and maintain a high level of value delivery for your application’s users.

-Monitoring for serverless applications is challenging due to the disparate nature of a serverless application’s architecture.
+Monitoring for serverless applications is challenging due to the distributed nature of the serverless architecture.
 This guide is designed to give you an overview of the challenges faced when setting up serverless monitoring and alerting.
 We’ll explore what tools are available, and how to create a bulletproof serverless application that your users will love.

-As you have full ownership – and full visibility – into the entire application stack.
+In a traditional web application, you have full ownership – and full visibility – into the entire application stack.
 A call to your backend server will always have roughly the same overhead.
 Your synchronous web calls will always execute in the same general sequence.
-As you have visibility into every facet of your application’s execution, you can quickly identify bottlenecks as each element of the stack will behave more or less in a predictable fashion.
+You can quickly identify bottlenecks as each element of the stack behaves in a predictable fashion.

 While monitoring and logging are extremely important for gauging application health, in an environment where every request will likely go to an external machine, it is important to note that the simple cost of monitoring your application is likely to be higher as a result.

-In order to achieve this, most serverless function providers implement a hot-cold architecture.
+Most serverless function providers implement a hot-cold architecture.
 Basically, the more frequently a serverless function is called, the more available it will be for future calls.
 Functions that are called frequently in this manner are referred to as “hot” functions.